goo-technology/point/doc/README_windows.txt

 enable Universal Plug and Play using a menu entry or set your firewall to forward port 9333 (TCP) to your computer so you can receive incoming connections.
-Point works without incoming connections, but allowing incoming connections helps the Mexcoin network.
+Point works without incoming connections, but allowing incoming connections helps the Pointcoin network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page